atari-monk/battleship-js/docs/log.md

 1. 21:00 - 00:00, refactor(docs): update log and todo documentation, remove pomodoro file

-- Lost entire day ai agents.
+- Lost entire day on ai agents.
 I am not able to move this since openai api is closed.
 Browser automation is to cumbersome.
   Only thing i can do is generating specialized prompts using py and maybe stack them in chain for some production chain/line like factory line.

+### 17

+1. 11:34 - 12:16, 2 pomodoro, refactor(battle_grid): replace ActionService with ActionRegistry, ActionResolver, and ActionExecutor for improved action handling